 Let’s take a look at the reasons why wage garnishment occurs and whether bankruptcy is a viable option.

 Wage garnishment occurs for several reasons.
-In some cases, garnishment results from the failure to repay debts to creditors such as credit card companies or student loan issuers.
-In other cases, unpaid child support results in wage garnishment.
+In some cases, creditors such as credit card companies or student loan issuers request a debtor’s wages be garnished.
+In other cases, wages are garnished to pay unpaid child support.
 Though it might seem unfair, the truth is creditors can deduct money from debtor paychecks after obtaining approval to do so in a court of law.
 The Internal Revenue Service (IRS) can also garnish your wages for failing to pay taxes.

-Garnishment is not applicable to the entirety of your paycheck.
-There are specific limits as to wage garnishment.
+Creditors cannot garnish your entire paycheck.
+There are specific limits on wage garnishment.
 The type of debt determines the maximum level of garnishment.

-As an example, the failure to pay taxes can lead to a 15% wage garnishment.
-The failure to pay federal student loans can also result in a 15% wage garnishment.
-An individual who owes child support or alimony might face a 50% wage garnishment.
-In terms of consumer debts such as personal loans, medical bills, and credit card debts, garnishment tops out at 25% or the amount at which weekly wages exceed a 30 multiple of the federal minimum wage.
+For example, failing to pay taxes can lead to a 15 percent of your wages being garnishment.
+Failing to pay federal student loans can also lead to a 15-percent wage garnishment.
+If you owe child support or alimony, you could face garnishment of 50 percent of your wages.
+In terms of consumer debts such as personal loans, medical bills, and credit card debts, garnishment tops out at 25 percent or 30 times the federal minimum wage.

-If the garnishment of your wages catches you by surprise, you likely did not pay one or several court hearings.
-A creditor must sue you for allegedly failing to pay the debt in question.
+If you were not notified of the court hearings, wage garnishment might catch you by surprise.
+Before your wages can be garnished, a creditor must sue you for allegedly failing to pay the debt.
 This legal action triggers the scheduling of a court hearing.
 However, there is a chance that the creditor did not make you aware of the lawsuit or the hearing.
 You deserve the opportunity to raise a legal defense against the lawsuit and the subsequent wage garnishment.
 The only exception is in the context of debts for taxes, child support, and some student loans.

 If you notice your weekly paycheck is less than it should be, take a close look at the deductions in the “miscellaneous” or “other” categories.
 Wage garnishment deductions usually appear in these sections of paychecks.
 Employers are legally required to provide a copy of the paperwork pertaining to the wage garnishment to an employee whose wages are being garnished.
 If you do not receive this paperwork, reach out to the payroll department at your employer for more information.
 It is quite possible your employer’s payroll department is processing the wage garnishment without making you aware of the garnishment.
 You need and deserve paperwork that explains the specific financial details of the wage garnishment.